How to Play Blackjack: Rules, Hand Types, Side Bets & More

 Insurance Bets

 Many blackjack variants offer insurance, but not all.
 If permitted, you’ll be offered the choice whenever the dealer’s face-up card is an Ace.
 This means the risk of the dealer having a blackjack is now extremely high.
 So the probability of losing is big, even if you end up with a perfect score.
 As such, you can opt to buy insurance.
 You must pay half of the bet in play to cover the cost of this additional wager.
 And if the dealer is shown not to have blackjack, the insurance bet is lost.
-However, if the dealer shows blackjack, your insurance wins and is normally paid at odds of 2 to 1.
+If the dealer shows blackjack, your insurance wins and is normally paid at odds of 2 to 1.

 Perfect Pairs